-This is a site that can be used to practice all times tables facts as well as number bonds, halving and doubling.
+This is a site that can be used to practise all times tables facts as well as number bonds, halving and doubling.
 We have used this very successfully in school to build up children’s skills and speed when answering questions.

-A fun interactive site where children identify the multiples of a given number.
+A fun, interactive site where children identify the multiples of a given number.
 This can be adapted to suit children at all stages of their times tables learning.

 A game where children have to use their knowledge of factors and multiples to solve challenges.